vileider/year3/reflections/data_solutions.md

 Try and do something interesting such as image recognition, text analysis or something you would not normally do.
 You can start from a tutorial and then try and adjust the technique to a new domain for instance.

 DOCUMENT your failures as well as your successes.

+# what I have done
+Throughout one semester, I created a graph tool capable of displaying graphical visualizations of gold prices over nearly a century.
+This has shown me how to analyze large datasets.
+Today, I am attempting to create an algorithm to manipulate data, and I would like to apply professional techniques to assist me.

+# progresss

+# what I learned

+# implementation

+# conclusion

+# how i will use my knowledge in the future